 The Pelvic Pain Support Network is a member of National Voices, the International Association for the Study of Pain (IASP), the International Alliance of Patient Organizations (IAPO), the James Lind Alliance (JLA), the National Council of Voluntary Organizations (NCVO), Poole Council for Voluntary Service (PCVS) and the Chronic Pain Policy Coalition (CPPC).
-We contribute to meetings at the National Institute for Health and Clinical Excellence (NICE) and the Royal College of Obstetricians and Gynaecologists (RCOG).
 We have contributed to an NHS Direct user panel which looked at multi-media health information services.
 At local level in Poole, Bournemouth and Dorset, we initiated and pursued a long term project over several years, involving endometriosis patients and carers in order to highlight important issues for patients.
 The focus of this work included improving the quality of information for patients, clinician education and the development of local guidelines.
-These suggestions have been incorporated into the Endometriosis guidelines for the Royal College of Obstetricians and Gynaecologists (RCOG)
+These suggestions have been incorporated into the Endometriosis guidelines for the Royal College of Obstetricians and Gynaecologists (RCOG).

 In 2008 we gained a prize from the Council for Voluntary Service for the website.
 The website content is regularly updated and new information added.
 In 2008 we carried out a survey of patient information needs and views and developed the website based on the results of the survey.
 We have added several additional features to the website which were requested in the survey.
 We have also reorganized the information and added several new categories.
 We welcome feedback which assists us in responding to the needs of our website users.
 You can help with this by sending your response via the feedback page.